wiw-io/wiw-vsopen/README.md

 [VSCode](https://code.visualstudio.com/download) IDE.

 ## Prerequisite
 - **Node.Js**.
-You need to have [Node](https://nodejs.org/en/) and [NPM](https://nodejs.org/en/) installed on your system to run this tool.
+You need to have [Node](https://nodejs.org/en/) and [NPM](https://nodejs.org/en/) installed on your system to use this tool.
 It is recommended to have Node version greater than v16.
     ```
     $ node --version
       v16.14.2
     ```

 - **API key**.
-Blockchain explorers will require user register API keys to access their API.
+Blockchain explorers will require user to register API keys to access their API.
 For example, you can get your Etherscan API key from [this link](https://etherscan.io/apis).

 - (Optional) **VSCode**.
-If you want to import downloaded source code into VSCode, you can download and install the IDE from its [official release](https://code.visualstudio.com/download).
-To setup basic configurations for smart contract, you may also need to:
+If you want to import downloaded source code into VSCode, you may download and install the IDE from its [official release](https://code.visualstudio.com/download).
+Here are some basic configurations for VSCode:
   - [Install 'code' command](https://code.visualstudio.com/docs/setup/mac) into your PATH.
   - Install the 'solidity' language extension for VSCode.